Chlorodontopera chalybeata

-Chlorodontopera is a monotypic moth genus in the family Geometridae described by Warren in 1893.
-Its only species, Chlorodontopera chalybeata, described by Frederic Moore in 1872, is found in the north-eastern Himalayas, northern Vietnam, Myanmar, Borneo and Sumatra.
+Chlorodontopera chalybeata is a species of moth in the family Geometridae.
+It is found in the north-eastern Himalayas, Myanmar, northern Vietnam, Borneo, and Sumatra.

 Description

 Palpi oblique, second joint thickly scaled and reaching beyond the frons.
 Abdomen with dorsal tufts.
 Wings with outer margin crenulate (scalloped).
 Forewings with veins 7, 8, 9 and 10 stalked.
 Vein 11 anastomosing (fusing) with vein 12, and then with vein 10.
 Hindwings with produced margin to points at vein 4 and usually at vein 6.